Characteristic Logics for Behavioural Hemimetrics via Fuzzy Lax Extensions: Real-valued Coalgebraic Modal Logic

 Finally, we show how the characterization of lax extensions as Kantorovich extensions can be used to define characteristic logics for nonexpansive lax extensions.
-Recall that in Theorem~\ref{thm:fixpoint} we approached the $L$-behavioural distance $d^L_{\alpha,\beta}$ of coalgebras $\alpha\colon A\to TA$ and $\beta\colon B\to TB$ via fixpoint iteration:
+Recall the sequence of approximants (Definition~\ref{defn:approximant}) we used in Theorem~\ref{thm:fixpoint} to approach the $L$-behavioural distance $d^L_{\alpha,\beta}$ of coalgebras $\alpha\colon A\to TA$ and $\beta\colon B\to TB$ via fixpoint iteration:

 If $L=K_\Lambda$, then each individual step in this iteration can be related to the logical distance taken over some subset of $\modf{\Lambda}$.
 More precisely, if we define the \emph{rank} of a modal formula $\phi$ to be the maximal nesting depth of modalities, then